 4. What Information is Available on Board?

-English language information about the journey and the landscape you travel through is scarce onboard and the majority of announcements are in Chinese.
+English language information about the journey and the landscape you travel through is scarce, and most announcements are in Chinese.

 Without our guide, it would have been easy to miss the highlights of the scenery.

 5. What Are the Bathroom Facilities Like On Board?

 Be prepared for squat toilets and don’t forget to take loo paper or wipes with you!
 After a 5-hour Guilin River tour, there’s a slim chance of any left…